Kathleen Norris: Writing career

-She is pictured at an America First Committee rally in 1941 at Madison Square Garden giving what appears to be a Nazi salute; there is controversy over whether she was giving such a salute.
-People reciting the pledge of allegiance sometimes made a gesture with an outstretched arm and the palm up, as opposed to the Nazi salute with the palm down.
-(More recent commenters sometimes call this gesture the "Bellamy salute", but according to the literary scholar Sarah Churchwell, the "Bellamy salute" refers to the language of the pledge rather than any gestures accompanying it.)
-Contemporary sources described Norris's salute as "closer to the Nazi salute" than to accepted methods of saluting the American flag.
-At this rally, which took place in May 1941, Norris is pictured with Charles A. Lindbergh and Senator Burton K. Wheeler.

 Many of her novels were made into films, including Butterfly (1924), My Best Girl (1927), The Callahans and the Murphys (1927), Passion Flower (1930), and Change of Heart (1934, based on the novel Manhattan Love Song).

 Some of Norris's novels were adapted for a radio series, By Kathleen Norris, making her "the first nationally famous writer to have her works brought to radio listeners as a daily serial program."
 The program, produced by Phillips Lord, was broadcast on CBS October 9, 1939 – September 26, 1941.

 Norris died January 18, 1966, in San Francisco at the home of her son Dr. Frank Norris.
 She was 85.

 Family

 In 1919 the family moved to a ranch in the Santa Cruz Mountains near Saratoga, California, adjacent to the Villa Montalvo estate of James Duval Phelan.
 They later built a house in Palo Alto and spent summers at the ranch.
 Kathleen's sister Teresa, who had married William Rose Benét and bore three children, died in 1919.
 Kathleen fought for and eventually obtained guardianship of the two nieces and a nephew: Rosemary, Kathleen Anne and James Benét.

 Her granddaughter Kathleen Norris (1935–1967) was the second wife of Prince Andrew Romanoff (1923-2021).